-- file a Request for Conciliation Conference, or
+- file a request for a conciliation conference, or

-Taxpayers initially file more than 98% of all formal protests as a Request for Conciliation Conference.
+Taxpayers initially file more than 98% of all formal protests as a request for a conciliation conference.
 Over 90% of these protests are resolved through this process.

 You don't have formal protest or appeal rights if you:

-- Owe tax, interest, or penalties as a result of a mathematical or clerical error on a return, a change the IRS made to your federal return, or your failure to timely pay tax you reported due on your return.
+- owe tax, interest, or penalties as a result of a mathematical or clerical error on a return, a change the IRS made to your federal return, or your failure to timely pay tax you reported due on your return, or

 If you don't have formal protest or appeal rights, you may choose to informally dispute a bill or adjusted refund.

 Request a conciliation conference through an independent bureau in the Tax Department

 Request a conciliation conference through the Bureau of Conciliation and Mediation Services (BCMS), an independent bureau in the department that reports directly to the Commissioner.
 Learn what to expect throughout the conciliation conference process.